nextpyp/pyp/docs/workshop/dhvi_day2.rst

         - Set ``Trained model (*.pth)`` to the location of the model you want to evaluate

-        - Set ``Clusters`` to 40
+        - Set ``Clusters`` to 30

         - Set ``Read patches`` to the location of the ``/train/3d_patch_info_train.npz`` file in the second training block.

 We did 2 iterations for the exploration phase in this tutorial.
 However, the strategy can be changed depending on the preferred trade off between time and accuracy.
-In some cases, it may ne necesary to change the parameters ``min/max distance`` or ``DoG sizes`` to start with more candidate locations.
+In some cases, it may be necessary to change parameters such as ``min/max distance``, ``DoG sizes``, or ``DoG cutoff`` to start with more candidate locations.

 Part 2: MiLoPYP-2 refinement
 ----------------------------